 - partnership and strategic co-ordination.

-KoalaCollab Conference Series 2021 will focus on the action area of Community Engagement.
+KoalaCollab Conference Series 2021 focuses on the action area of Community Engagement.
 Successful koala conservation relies on a collaborative approach across all sectors, and communities have a critical role to play in protecting local koalas.

 A coordinated and collaborative approach to habitat protection, restoration and threat mitigation is imperative to achieving the targets and halting the decline in koala populations within the life of the Strategy, and growing koala populations in the long-term.